pbackus/latex-markdown-equivalency/latex-markdown-equivalency.md

 [LaTeX][1] is an extremely powerful and flexible markup language that many people find difficult to learn.
 [Markdown][2], in contrast, is an extremely rudimentary markup language that most people find very easy to learn.
-This article aims to bridge the gap between the two by showing how a subset of LaTeX's features can be used to emulate Markdown.
+This tutorial aims to bridge the gap between the two by showing how a subset of LaTeX's features can be used to emulate Markdown.
 Since the simple formatting constructs Markdown provides are sufficient (or nearly so) for a large class of non-technical documents, learning their LaTeX equivalents is a good place for